abrt/faf/container/README.md

 A postgres database with semver extension is needed.
 Using abrt/postgres-semver image is recommended.
 Persistent storage is provided by means of a podman volume.
 A Redis container is required to run and schedule faf actions from the web UI (see below).
-Communication between FAF the database and Redis is ensured by running all three containers in the same podman pod.
+Communication between ABRT Analytics, the database and Redis is ensured by running all three containers in the same podman pod.

 `podman volume create <volume_name>`
 `podman pod create -p 5432:5432 -p 6379:6379 -p 8080:8080 --name <pod_name>`
 `podman run --pod <pod_name> -v <volume_name>:/var/lib/pgsql/data -e POSTGRESQL_ADMIN_PASSWORD=scrt --name db -dit postgres-semver`

-Running FAF is as simple as:
+Running ABRT Analytics is as simple as:

 `podman run --pod <pod_name> --name faf -dit -e PGHOST=localhost -e PGUSER=faf -e PGPASSWORD=scrt -e PGPORT=5432 -e PGDATABASE=faf faf-image`